 - Adventurers – Landscape, Dominion

-If you are interested in joining one of our existing WSBs or setting up a new one, there are brochures available at the school office.
+Please let us know if you are interested in joining one of our existing WSBs or setting up a new one.
 The office can also put you in contact with a current parent volunteer to discuss how it all works

-You can also find more information on walking school buses at the Auckland Transport websitehttps://at.govt.nz/cycling- walking/school-travel/walking- school-bus/
+You can also find more information on walking school buses at the Auckland Transport website https://at.govt.nz/cycling- walking/school-travel/walking- school-bus/